Understanding the Australian Visa system can be a little daunting and at times a bit confusing.

 We have outlined some of the partner-related visas below to help you learn more about bringing a partner or family member to Australia.

 Only for the serious.
-The Prospective Marriage visa, often called the Fiancé Visa, is a way to move to Australia if you plan to marry either an Australian citizen, a permanent resident or an eligible New Zealand citizen.
+The Prospective Marriage visa (subclass 300), often called the Fiancé Visa, is a way to move to Australia if you plan to marry either an Australian citizen, a permanent resident or an eligible New Zealand citizen.

 With this type of visa, you can live and work in Australia on the condition that you marry your partner within nine months of the date of the visa grant.